hypervel/hypervel.org/docs/README.md

 ### Job Queues

-Laravel Hyperf lets you to offload slow jobs to a background queue, keeping your web requests snappy:
+Hypervel lets you to offload slow jobs to a background queue, keeping your web requests snappy:

 ```php
 $podcast = Podcast::create(/* ... */);